push-based/deprecation-manager/packages/deprecation-crawler/docs/rxjs-tutorial.md

 ```
 √ Which part of the deprecation message do you want to use as a matcher? · `internal implementation`

+These 2 questions will get asked for every deprecation that is not automatically assigned to a group.
+In practice you will run through this process a couple of times until you have a nice grouping setup.

+Every now and than go to your config file and anopt rename the groupnames or matchers as you like.

+The grouping mechanism helps with 2 gefauts, `ungrouped` and `helath-check`.
+`ungrouped` can be used to decide later on a group but have it "marked as todo" and `helath-check` can be used to validate your deprecations.

 4. Output Formatter
 √ Update Formatted Output?
 (Y/n) · true
 You will generate the default output formats.
 Edit the config.json to change them.